Shirayukihiyou/TridentExtuder/README.md

-# TridentExtruder: A Bio 3D Printer Extruder with Peltier Module Based on Klipper
+# TridentExtruder: A Bio 3D Printer Extruder with Peltier Module cooler for cooling Based on Klipper

 TridentExtruder is a bio 3D printer extruder designed to extend the functionality of Klipper firmware.
 One of its key features is the integration of a Peltier module for efficient cooling of the printer head.
 This project modifies Klipper’s open-source code, adapting the PID and `watermark` algorithms in the `klippy/extras/heaters.py` file to support cooling functionality, which they originally did not provide.